mojo9492/csd-310/README.md

 3. use the menu to navigate through the program
     - you can head over to a user's wishlist from the main menu by selecting (3) and entering their last name when prompted
       - you can view, add, and remove books from their wishlist
-    - you can create a new user if you wish, too

 ### objectives
 - [x] Create a method to for “show_menu()”
 - [x] Create a method for “show_books(_cursor)”